Ulasti/reWatch/README.md

-# rewatch
+# reWatch

-A new Flutter project.
+A mobile movies and tv shows logger.